 In the mid 1960s, Kruis was asked by De Geïllustreerde Pers to develop a secret agent parody for their comics magazine Pep, following the success of the James Bond films.
-He handed the job to Martin Lodewijk, and Hendrik IJzerbroot, a.k.a.
+He handed the job over to Martin Lodewijk, and Hendrik IJzerbroot, a.k.a.
 'Agent 327', was born.
 The character, modelled after Peter Gunn actor Craig Stevens, made its debut in a couple of short stories from 1966.
+Besides the Bond movies and the 'Peter Gunn' TV series, other popular TV series of the 1960s were an influence, such as 'I Spy' and 'The Avengers'.
 Lodewijk created the first long adventure, 'Dossier Stemkwadrater', in 1968.
-It was also published in the first 'Agent 327' album in the same year.
+Book collections have been published by Oberon/De Geïllustreerde Pers, Meulenhoff and Uitgeverij L.

-While continuing to write and draw 'Agent 327' for Pep, Lodewijk also became a productive writer for other artists.
-He created the gangster comic 'Johnny Goodbye' with Dino Attanasio (1969-1972) and 'Bernard Voorzichtig - Thee voor Twee' with Daan Jippes (1973).
-When comic magazines Pep and Sjors merged to Eppo in 1975, Lodewijk was appointed art director.
+While still writing and drawing 'Agent 327' for Pep, Lodewijk also became a productive writer for other artists.
+He helped Jan Kruis with his two stories starring 'Sjors & Sjimmie' for Sjors in 1969.
+For Pep, he created the gangster comic 'Johnny Goodbye' with Dino Attanasio (1969-1987, with interruptions) and 'Bernard Voorzichtig - Thee voor Twee' with Daan Jippes (1972-1973).
+When comic magazines Pep and Sjors merged to Eppo in 1975, Lodewijk was appointed as art director.
 Together with editor-in-chief Frits van der Heide, he set up the new magazine, and scouted for new talent and series.

-Lodewijk initiated the space adventure series 'Storm', for which the British artist Don Lawrence was hired.
-After some attempts with British writers like Saul Dunn, Lodewijk wrote the first second 'Storm' adventure himself, and then asked Dick Matena to continue the scriptwork.
+Lodewijk initiated the space adventure series 'Storm', which was meant as a local replacement for the British sci-fi comic 'Trigan Empire', that had run in Pep.
+'Trigo' artist Don Lawrence was hired to assume the art duties.
+After some attempts with British writers like Vince Wernham and Saul Dunn, Lodewijk wrote the second 'Storm' adventure himself, and then asked Dick Matena to continue the scriptwork.
 Lodewijk resumed his writing activities for 'Storm' when the new cycle 'Kronieken van Pandarve' was launched in 1983.
-He made thirteen new books with Don Lawrence, until the artist died in 2001.
+Lodewijk and Lawrence rebooted the franchise and sent their hero and his beautiful sidekick Roodhaar to the Pandarve multiverse, where one travels from planet to planet in sailboats.
+New characters were added, such as the ally Nomad and the evil theocrat Marduk.
+Lodewijk made thirteen new books with Don Lawrence, until the artist died in 2001.